 Our communications majors hone their skills in a professionally equipped radio station and video studio and our music majors have access to state-of-the-art performance space.

-We have more than 100 majors and minors and nearly 90 percent of our students have one or more internship or research experience, regardless of academic major.
+We have more than 100 majors and minors and 90 percent of our students have one or more internship or research experience, regardless of academic major.

 Not sure what you want to do yet?
 That's okay.
 Being undecided isn't a problem.
 Take some classes, explore your interests and take your time.